 Flexibility in the selection of presented data and report format will be vastly expanded.
 Modern technology makes this upgrade an obvious choice.

 Technology to track investors' interests will allow for far greater market intelligence.
 This can be used proactively by managers and their agents, and can provide market feedback to our registered users.

 Between The JOBS Act in the USA, the commencement of AIFMD in the European Union and the Swiss FINMA's rules regarding CISA distribution in or from Switzerland, the world is rapidly becoming more complicated.
 To meet these challenges, the CogentHedge platform will track applicable jurisdictions of both investors and funds, and will be able to control information access accordingly.
 One benefit of this capability is that an investor will be required to specifically request access to individual funds that would otherwise be blocked - thereby satisfying a key tenet of passive reverse solicitation under the European framework.

-We are creating a Meet the Manager functionality into CogentHedge2.0 that will allow the Manager (or its agent) to announce upcoming events and then pick and choose from investors' requests to attend based on detailed feedback regarding interest and purchase intent.
+We are creating a Meet the Manager functionality into the platform that will allow the Manager (or its agent) to announce upcoming events and then pick and choose from investors' requests to attend based on detailed feedback regarding interest and purchase intent.

 What new features do you want to see?

 Social Media: The tubes of the Internet seem to be overrun by social media extensions for everything.
 Hedge fund investing is no exception.
 Do you think an informal discussion forum is appropriate for alternative investments?
 I don't, but I could be persuaded to change my view.
-After all, former investment industry pros with far more monetary success than I are now involved in these schemes.
+There is, after all, a benefit to having multiple sources of information for any decision.

 Synthetic Index Products: If there's a demand, I am sure we can help create and market an investable index.
 It is a very lucrative business for the index operator although quite risky for the investment manager.